nelsonfrank/Ride-My-Way/README.md

   - Javascript (Interactivity --> React to user Actions On the Web app)

 ## Tools used
-  - Google Chrome --> display our web App in Development mode
+  - Google Chrome --> display and debug our web App in Development mode
   - vim (So exicited to use vim for the first time in this project, Its so awesome, I use vim to write this documentation that's README.md)
   - VsCode --> to write the rest of the code..